-The FCC has rules to protect you when your service provider discontinues, reduces or impairs telephone service for any reason, including when the company declares bankruptcy.
-These rules are designed to protect you from abrupt change or termination of telephone service and to allow time for you to arrange service with another provider.
+FCC rules prevent telephone companies from abruptly discontinuing or reducing service for any reason, including bankruptcy.
+The rules, which also apply to Voice-over Internet Protocol (VoIP) service, are designed to protect you from an abrupt change or termination of service and to allow time to arrange service with another provider.

-U.S. providers planning to discontinue, reduce or impair service are required to:
+U.S. providers planning to discontinue or reduce domestic wireline service are required to:

-- Notify affected customers in writing about any such plans and inform you of your right to file comments with the FCC.
+- Notify affected customers in writing about any such plans and inform them of their right to file comments with the FCC.

-- Request permission from the FCC to discontinue, reduce or impair service after notifying customers.
+- Request permission from the FCC after notifying customers.

-- Continue providing service for a minimum number of days – 31 days for smaller providers and 60 days for larger providers – after the FCC releases a public notice announcing and seeking comment on the service provider's proposal.
+- Continue providing service temporarily – 31 days for smaller providers and 60 days for larger providers – after the FCC releases a public notice announcing and seeking comment on the service provider's proposal.
 The FCC can extend the termination date.

-International telephone service providers must give customers 60 days’ notice.
+International telephone service providers must notify customers 60 days in advance.

-If you object to a provider's plan to discontinue, reduce or impair service, you can let the FCC know by responding to our public notice, which will include a deadline and procedures for filing comments.
-We will consider objections and other comments when evaluating the service provider’s request.
+If you object to a provider's plan to discontinue or reduce service, you can respond to the public notice, which will include procedures and a deadline for filing comments.
+The FCC will consider objections and other comments when evaluating the request.

-If a service provider sells or transfers its customer base to another company, FCC rules say:
+If a telephone service provider sells or transfers its customer base to another company, FCC rules say:

-- The acquiring company must provide customers 30 days' advance notice of the transfer, including information about its rates and services.
+- The acquiring company must provide customers 30 days' advance notice of the transfer, including rate and service information.

-- Customers may accept the acquiring company or choose another company.
+- Customers may opt to stay with the acquiring company or choose another company.

 If your account has been transferred to an acquiring company without adequate notice, you may be covered by the FCC's slamming rules.
-Learn more at https://www.fcc.gov/slamming.
+For more information, read our Slamming consumer guide.

-If a wireless or VoIP provider discontinues, reduces or impairs your service without cause or notice, leaving you without alternative telephone service, you can file a complaint with the FCC.
+If a wireless provider discontinues or reduces your service without cause or notice, leaving you without alternative telephone service, you can file a complaint with the FCC.